hypercube1024/firefly/_docs/http-server-and-client.md

 The context also provides access to the Session, cookies, and body for the request, given the correct handlers in the application.

-Here’s an example where one handler sets some data in the context data and a subsequent handler retrieves it:
+Here’s an example where one handler sets some data in the context data, and a subsequent handler retrieves it:

 You can use the **ctx.setAttribute** to put any object, and **ctx.getAttribute** to retrieve any object from the context data.